-In lieu of offering a non-FEHB plan for conversion purposes, we will assist you, as we would assist you in obtaining a plan conversion policy, in obtaining health benefits coverage inside or outside the Affordable Care Act's Health Insurance Marketplace.
-For assistance in finding coverage, please contact us at 866-368-7227 or visit www.healthCare.gov
+Your benefits and rates will differ from those under the FEHB Program; however, you will not have to answer questions about your health, a waiting period will not be imposed and your coverage will not be limited due to pre-existing conditions.
+When you contact us we will assist you in obtaining information about health benefits coverage inside or outside the Affordable Care Act's Health Insurance Marketplace in your state.
+For assistance in finding coverage, please contact us at 866-368-7227 or visit www.HealthCare.gov.

-Health Insurance Marketplace
+• Health Insurance Marketplace